Correlli Barnett: Influence

 There were some Cabinet Ministers in Margaret Thatcher's government who were influenced by Barnett's works.
 Sir Keith Joseph, Education Secretary from 1981 to 1986, admired Barnett's work about the anti-business culture in education and in an interview with Anthony Seldon he proclaimed: "I'm a Correlli Barnett supporter".
 Nigel Lawson, Chancellor of the Exchequer from 1983 to 1989, also cited Barnett's views on education as an influence, specifically The Audit of War.
 In 1995 when Michael Heseltine became Deputy Prime Minister in John Major's Cabinet, he presented each member of the Cabinet with copies of Barnett's The Lost Victory.
-Barnett's comment that "an attack on Iran would effectively launch world war three" was cited by Noam Chomsky in his essay "A Predator Becomes More Dangerous Once Wounded".
+Barnett's comment that "an attack on Iran would effectively launch world war three" was cited by Noam Chomsky in his 2007 essay "A Predator Becomes More Dangerous Once Wounded".

-Private life
+Personal life

 In 1950, Barnett married Ruth Murby.
 The couple had two daughters.
 Ruth died in 2020.
 Barnett died on 10 July 2022 at the age of 95 in East Carleton in Norfolk.